kennythexu/kennythexu/menu/about.md

 <p align="center">— —</p>

-As I enter my young adulthood, fully inexperienced with a brain sponged for learning, I feel that I keep coming across a common theme: _no one really knows what they're doing_.
+As I enter young adulthood, fully inexperienced with a brain sponged for learning, I feel that I keep coming across a common theme: _no one really knows what they're doing_.

+Including me, of course.

-our lives may also seem.
-We may be wandering about without, maybe convincing ourselves of following some vague purpose that we've been told to do.
-Maybe we do it on purpose.
-Maybe on accident.
-But even with all this vagrancy and lack of direction, I feel that it's okay.
+We may be wandering about without a plan, maybe convincing ourselves of following some vague purpose that we've been told to do.
+Maybe we do this on accident.
+Maybe on purpose.
+But even with all this vagrancy and atonality, I feel that it's all okay.

-In music, we naturally want to hear order and resolve.
-We want to hear Fur Elise resolve on an A. We like to hear predictable patterns in music.
-It's just how we are wired.
-In the same way, I think our brains are wired to find a similar kind of order in our lives.
+In music, we naturally want to hear tonality, some kind of order and resolve.
+We want to hear Fur Elise end on an A. We desire predictable patterns in both classical and pop music.
+It's just how we're wired.
+In the same way, I think we're also wired to find a similar sort of order in our lives.

 Atonality isn't a bad thing.
+It just means we're on the road, on some kind of journey for direction and purpose later in our life.
+We may have "atonal" moments in our life—some kind of misdirection or confusion—but ultimately, it's the last series of notes that matter.

-And maybe one day, we'll all find our resolve ;)
+And one day, we'll find our own resolve.